tthttl/mealplaner-frontend/README.md

 There is a helper function which converts px to rems.
 When writing css use this function.
 Expect for the unit 1px.
 This gets to small when converting to rem.
 Therefore use 1px as px instead in this case.

+##Colors
+There is a predefined set of colors that build a defined color palette.
+Please use only colors that are defined as SCSS variables.

 ##PreLoading Strategy
 There are some modules that depend on others.
 For example, the meal-planer modules needs the cookbook as well as the shopping-list to load recipes and add items to the shopping-list.